JJNod88/jjn-pp2-tbc/README.md

 <details> <summary>Responsiveness Tests for ux</summary>
 Using Google Developer Tool

+* 1250px
+    * Addiitonal padding for the Title div, h1
+    * Additional padding top on game and score area, improved spacing
 * 900px
     * Rules div gets a reduced margin so that it stays aligned
 * 750px